Sioux Falls, South Dakota: Geography

 According to the United States Census Bureau, the city has an area of 73.47 sqmi, of which 72.96 sqmi is land and 0.51 sqmi is water.
 The city is in extreme eastern South Dakota, about 15 mi west of the Minnesota border.
-Sioux Falls has been assigned the ZIP Codes 57101, 57103–57110, 57117–57118, 57188–57189, and 57192–57198, and the FIPS place code 59020.

 Metropolitan area

-The Sioux Falls Metropolitan Statistical Area consists of four South Dakota counties: Lincoln, McCook, Minnehaha, and Turner.
-The estimated population of this MSA in 2017 was 259,094, an increase of 13.51% from the 2010 census.
-According to recent estimates, Lincoln County is the 16th-fastest-growing county in the United States.
-In addition to Sioux Falls, the metropolitan area includes Canton, Brandon, Dell Rapids, Tea, Harrisburg, Worthing, Beresford, Lennox, Hartford, Crooks, Baltic, Montrose, Salem, Renner, Rowena, Chancellor, Colton, Humboldt, Parker, Hurley, Garretson, Sherman, Corson, Viborg, Irene, and Centerville.
+The Sioux Falls Metropolitan Statistical Area consists of four South Dakota counties (Lincoln, McCook, Minnehaha, and Turner) and one Minnesota county (Rock).
+The estimated population of this MSA in 2022 was 289,592, an increase of 4.6% from the 2020 census.
+In addition to Sioux Falls, the metropolitan area includes Canton, Brandon, Dell Rapids, Tea, Harrisburg, Worthing, Beresford, Lennox, Hartford, Crooks, Baltic, Montrose, Salem, Renner, Rowena, Chancellor, Colton, Humboldt, Parker, Hurley, Garretson, Sherman, Corson, Viborg, Irene, Centerville, Luverne, Hills, and Beaver Creek.

 Climate

-Due to its inland location and relatively high latitude, Sioux Falls has a humid continental climate (Köppen Dfa) characterized by hot, humid summers and cold, dry winters.
-It is in USDA Plant Hardiness Zone 4b.
-The monthly daily average temperature ranges from 17.9 F in January to 74.4 F in July; there are 15 days of maxima at or above 90 F and 25 days with minima at or below 0 F annually.
+Due to its inland location and relatively high latitude, Sioux Falls has a humid continental climate (Köppen Dfa, bordering on Dwa) characterized by hot, humid summers and cold, dry winters.
+It is in USDA Plant Hardiness Zone 5a.
+The monthly daily average temperature ranges from 17.9 F in January to 74.4 F in July; there are 15 days of maximums at or above 90 F and 25 days with minimums at or below 0 F annually.
 Snowfall occurs mostly in light to moderate amounts during the winter, totaling 45.3 in.
 Precipitation, at 27.85 in annually, is concentrated in the warmer months.
 This results in frequent thunderstorms in summer from convection being built up with the unstable weather patterns.
 Extremes range from -42 F on February 9, 1899 to 110 F as recently as June 21, 1988.

 Demographics

+According to city officials, the estimated population had grown to 219,588 as of early 2025.

+2020 census

+As of the census of 2020, there were 192,517 people and 86,565 households in the city.